Radio Bart: Cultural references

 The plotline is similar to an incident involving Jessica McClure, a young girl who fell into a well and received support from citizens and celebrities.
 At the beginning of the episode, Homer watches the show Soul Train and its host Don Cornelius on television.
 One citizen suggests using chocolate attached to a fish-hook to save Timmy, a reference to the character Quint from the 1975 film Jaws.
 The episode also parodies charity records.
 The song "We're Sending Our Love Down the Well" is a spoof of "We Are the World", and the idea of celebrities singing it is based on USA for Africa, the name under which forty-five famous artists recorded "We Are the World".
+It is also parodying the documentary music video for Voices that Care sung by a supergroup of celebrities for the benefit of American troops fighting in Operation Desert Storm which FOX aired as a primetime special on February 28, 1991 despite it being the same day when fighting was declared over.

 The background music heard when Bart sneaks down the well is based on "Axel F" from the film Beverly Hills Cop, and would later become a recurring track in other episodes.
 The Wall E. Weasel's pizza restaurant at which Bart celebrates his birthday is a parody of the family pizza restaurant franchise Chuck E. Cheese's.
 The song that overtakes, "We're Sending Our Love Down the Well": "I Do Believe We're Naked" shows a band called "Funky See Funky Do" with one man in dreadlocks and another in a high-top fade.
 The band was supposed to be akin to Milli Vanilli, but the producers admitted they mistakenly spoofed the appearance of Kid N' Play.
 While they are digging the tunnel, Apu tells the crew that a nearby canary has died.
 Canaries were historically used by miners to detect the release of poisonous gases.
 Sting's band, The Police had a song called "Canary in a Coal Mine" which was on their third studio album Zenyatta Mondatta.
 When Sting is digging tirelessly and Marge admits they do not own any of his albums, Homer warns her not to alienate Sting by saying "Quiet, he is a good digger", a reference to one of Sting's youthful careers as a ditchdigger before making it in music.